aws-samples/amazon-documentdb-samples/blogs/clientvpn-docdb/Readme.md

 cluster with HA as discussed [here](https://docs.aws.amazon.com/documentdb/latest/developerguide/replication.html#replication.high-availability).
-After you created the EasyRSA certificates following the steps outlined in the \<link to blog\>, you will have to upload the certificate and key files to the S3 bucket that you already own. client1.domain.tld.key and client1.domain.tld.crt files will have to be uploaded to the S3 bucket which will be used to populate the OVPN file (configuration file
+After you created the EasyRSA certificates following the steps outlined in the [blog](https://aws.amazon.com/blogs/database/securely-access-amazon-documentdb-with-mongodb-compatibility-locally-using-aws-client-vpn/), you will have to upload the certificate and key files to the S3 bucket that you already own. client1.domain.tld.key and client1.domain.tld.crt files will have to be uploaded to the S3 bucket which will be used to populate the OVPN file (configuration file